akashskypatel/NeuralQuad/README.md

 1. Start from a triangle mesh.
 2. Train a cross field with the bundled `NeurCross` source.
 3. Optionally convert the saved cross-field output to `.rosy`.
-4. Extract an aligned quad mesh with `pyquadwild`.
+4. Extract an aligned quad mesh with `pyquadwild` or `directional`.

 The repository is split by responsibility: